-Overview Key strengths Key risks Leading position in the Dutch health and property/casualty (P/C) insurance markets.
+Overview Strengths Risks Largest health and one of leading P/C insurers in the domestic market.
 High reliance on the Dutch market and limited potential for organic growth.
 Well-diversified product profile, including life insurance, income protection, asset management, and banking activities, with a strong distribution network.
 Difficult operating environment, hampering Achmea's ability to convert its leadership positions into higher earnings than peers'.
 Solvency position that is relatively insensitive to interest rate, equity, and spread risk.
 Constraints on investment income from very low interest rates and the adverse macroeconomic environment.
-COVID-19 further elevates earnings pressure.
+Political and regulatory dependence of basic health insurance market.

-Achmea will remain the leading player in the Dutch P/C and health markets.
-Achmea has a dominant position in health and P/C insurance in the Netherlands, with top-five positions in income protection, individual life, and pension insurance, and asset management.
-We think that Achmea will continue to build on this strong position with gradual growth over 2020-2022.
+Achmea Group will remain the leading player in the Dutch P/C and health markets.
+Achmea has a dominant position in health and property/casualty (P/C) insurance in The Netherlands, with top-five positions in income protection, individual life, and pension insurance, and asset management.
+Health earnings in particular remained buoyant against COVID-19 losses in 2020.
+We think that Achmea will continue to build on this strong position with gradual growth over 2021-2023.

-We expect that Achmea will maintain capital adequacy in the 'A' range.
+We expect that Achmea will maintain capital position in the 'A' range.
 Achmea's capitalization will remain at least in the strong range based on our risk-based capital model over the next two-to-three years.
 This is thanks to strong core shareholders' equity, which we consider as a hard form of capital.

-Achmea's balance sheet is less sensitive to market risks than many European peers'.
+Achmea's balance sheet is less sensitive to market risks than many European peers.
 On a Solvency II basis, Achmea's balance sheet is, in our view, less sensitive to interest rates, credit spreads, and equity-market volatility.
-The group's Solvency II ratio proved resilient to the low-interest-rate environment in 2019, at 214% at year-end 2019, and we expect it to remain at about 190% over 2019-2021.
+The group's Solvency II ratio proved resilient to the low-interest-rate environment and COVID-19 market implications in 2020, at 208% at year-end 2020, and we expect it to remain at about 190% over 2021-2023.